 Materials are in relatively good condition.
 Some tape degradation has been found.

 All interviews have been digitized.
 Original U-Matic tapes cannot be played due to lack of equipment.
-It is possible to play VHS tapes on-site at the MHC, but use of digital surrogates is preferred.
+It may be possible to play VHS tapes, but use of digital surrogates is preferred.

 Conditions governing reproduction

 Copyright restrictions may apply.
 Permission to publish from this material must be facilitated through the repository, McGovern Historical Center.